Koverse/documentation/docs/source/installguide.rst

 ``http://<hostname>:8080``

 The default username and password are 'admin' and 'admin'.
 The password can be changed immediately after logging in.
+It is recommended that you also change the e-mail address of the admin user to a real e-mail address, so that in the event that the password is lost, you are able to reset the password.
+It is also recommended to change the e-mail settings in koverse-server.properties to support automated password resets.

 Logs
 ----